CAAPIM/apim-charts/charts/portal/README.md

 This Chart deploys the Layer7 API Developer Portal on a Kubernetes Cluster using the Helm Package Manager.

 ## 2.2.6 General Updates
-- This new version of the chart to parametrize imagePullPolicy for db-upgrade-portal
+- This new version of the chart to parametrize imagePullPolicy for all three portal jobs: db-upgrade-portal, db-upgrade-rbac and cert-upgrade.

 ## 2.2.5 General Updates
 - This new version of the chart supports API Portal 5.1.1.